 So what if I said to this 65 year old, hey, I can not only get you healthy rates for life insurance, but I’m going to lock it in for the rest of your life level.
 And I’m not going to give you the rates of a 65 year old.
 I’m going to give you the healthy rates of a 45 year old.
 Would you be interested?

-If you made it through all of that sales speak, the point is that at 6% your the same financially if you cancel, but if you decide not to cancel, the whole life insurance policy is going to be a real deal breaker.
+If you made it through all of that sales speak, the point is that at 6% you’re the same financially if you cancel, but if you decide not to cancel, the whole life insurance policy is going to be a real deal breaker.

 I appreciate that the rabid buy term and invest the difference advocates will refuse to entertain the idea that one could want insurance past 65.
 And perhaps my cancer scare example is a bit overboard.
 But two things are true – even if you don’t want permanent insurance now, there’s some possibility you may change your mind in the next 25 years and secondly, if you do change your mind, having bought the whole life policy in this example is going to be a much better solution.
 More choice in 25 years, for about the same cost.